Surihix/Fixing-enhancing-Final-Fantasy-XIII/docs/nova_modding_framework.md

 ## Unpacking steps (for Nova framework):

-These set of steps are only for those who are exclusively using the Nova framework for all of the mods. **DO NOT** follow this if you had installed mods from the other two frameworks written here before the Nova framework.
+These set of steps are only for those who are exclusively using the Nova framework for all of the mods. **DO NOT** follow this if you had installed mods from the other two frameworks.

 - In the same row where you had set the Filesystem mode, you will see two options **Unpack Game Data (EN Audio)** and **Unpack Game Data (JP Audio)**.
 <br>![img](images/nova_modding_framework/unpacking_steps_(for_nova_framework)/nova-img10.png)